Frequently asked questions

 What do the different “skill” levels mean?

 We are asking for your experience level for each skill.
-Academic means you’ve studied it; Practical means you’ve practiced it in your spare time or done it as a volunteer project.
+Academic means you’ve studied it; Practical means you’ve practised it in your spare time or done it as a volunteer project.
 For “Practical” you need to have something that you can physically demonstrate as a completed project, during a job interview; Paid means you’ve been paid to do it.

 If you are interested in learning something during your internship (regardless of your skill/experience level), you should also select “Interested”.